 R is for Rural and Resilient Webinar Series

-What We Have Learned about Agricultural Behavioral Health from the 1980s to the Present-Day
+What We Have Learned About Agricultural Behavioral Health from the 1980s to the Present Day

-November 17th Webinar Series - Dr. Michael Rosmann
+Dr. Michael Rosmann

 This first-in-a-series webinar examines the economic and social upheaval of the Farm Crisis of the 1980s and compares that era with the present-day strife associated with COVID-19, climate shifts, and federal agriculture policy uncertainties.
 There are lessons to be learned about how farmers and ranchers can manage stress, their behavioral health, and adapt in a complex socio-economic structure to optimize their production of agricultural commodities: food, fiber, and renewable biofuels.
 Social disadvantages, such as systemic racism, must be corrected at local, state, national, and international levels because the health and well-being of consumers worldwide depend on a behaviorally healthy and economically sustainable population of diverse agriculture producers who have equitable opportunities to maximize their productivity.